 Fault Possible cause/corrective action High backpressure during the run Change the in-line filter.
 The column is clogged.
 Perform CIP.
 The adapter net/filter is clogged.
 Clean or replace the net/filter.
 Unstable pressure curve during sample application Remove air bubbles that might have been trapped in the sample pump.
 Degas the sample using a vacuum degasser or an air trap.
 Gradual broadening of the eluate peak Might be due to insufficient elution and CIP caused by contaminants accumulating in the column.
 Optimize the elution conditions, the CIP protocol and/or perform CIP more frequently.
+Perform wash with thioglycerol followed by CIP with NaOH, according to Section 7.
 Gradual decrease in yield Too high sample load.
 Decrease the sample load.
 Precipitation during elution.
 Optimize the elution conditions.
 Might be due to insufficient elution and CIP.
 Optimize the elution conditions, the CIP protocol and/or perform CIP more frequently.
 Gradual increase in CIP peaks Might be due to insufficient elution or CIP.
 Optimize the elution conditions, the CIP protocol and/or perform CIP more frequently.
+Perform wash with thioglycerol followed by CIP with NaOH, according to Section 7.
 High ligand leakage during the first purification cycle Perform a blank run, including CIP, before the first purification cycle on a new column.